How to Avoid Overeating and Weight Gain During the Holidays and Festival

 - Eating in portions help proportion your body fat accumulation – Eating frequent portion size meals will not only let you enjoy different recipes but also promotes proper digestion.

-- Keep your hunger at bay with healthy foods – You can curb your desire to binge on junk food by grabbing a fruit, a platter of salad, or cracking a few crackers when hungry.
+- Keep your hunger at bay with healthy foods – You can curb your desire to binge on junk food by grabbing fruit, a platter of salad, or cracking a few crackers when hungry.